-- 1. This motherboard supports Intel Pentium 4 CPUs with Hyper-Threading Technology. - Hyper-Threading Technology is supported under Windows XP and Linux 2.4.x (kernel) and later versions only.
+- Hyper-Threading Technology is supported under Windows XP and Linux 2.4.x (kernel) and later versions only.
 Under Linux, use the Hyper-Threading compliler to compile the code.
-If you are using any other operating systems, disable the Hyper-Threading Technology item in BIOS to ensure system stability and performance. - 3.
-It is recommended that you install WinXP Service Pack 1. - 4.
-Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - 5.
+If you are using any other operating systems, disable the Hyper-Threading Technology item in BIOS to ensure system stability and performance. - 2.
+It is recommended that you install WinXP Service Pack 1. - 3.
+Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - 4.
 For more information on Hyper-Threading Technology, visit www.intel.com/info/hyperthreading.